Harbormaster-AI/r3-CorDapp-Token/README.md

 ```
 http://localhost:8011/swagger-ui/#/corda-admin-rest-controller/bulkCreateTokensUsingPUT
 ```
-and supply the 2524s and the target party to create the tokens on.
+and supply the ids and the target party to create the tokens on.

 After this step, you have created 6 tokens representing the physical automobile part with unique serial numbers(which will be unique in the manufacturing).